VISAS

 Nationals of countries with a consular or restricted visa requirement who meet any of the exceptions established below, may dispense with consular or restricted visas to enter Costa Rican territory:

 I. Entry with visas and residences from the United States of America and Canada.
-Nationals of countries with consular or restricted visa requirements that have visas or residences that allow multiple entries in any category, including the category of refugee and/or asylum and the type D and C1/D visa exclusively, with a validity of minimum of 90 calendar days in the United States of America and Canada may dispense with a visa to enter Costa Rica.
-The period of 90 calendar days must be counted from the day you intend to enter Costa Rica.
+Nationals of countries with consular or restricted visa requirements that have visas or residences that allow multiple entries in any category, including the category of refugee and/or asylum and the type D and C1/D visa exclusively, with a validity of minimum of 1 natural day in the United States of America and Canada may dispense with a visa to enter Costa Rica.
+The period of 1 natural day must be counted from the day you intend to enter Costa Rica.
 The visas of the United States of America type C1, C2 and C3, correspond to transit visas and will not be accepted.

 II.
 Entry with residences from Scotland, Wales, England, Northern Ireland, Iceland, Norway, Switzerland and the countries of the European Union.
 Nationals of countries with a consular or restricted visa requirement who have a residence in any category that allows multiple entries or with a minimum validity of 90 calendar days, excluding the category of refugee and/or asylum, in Scotland, Wales, England, Northern Ireland, Iceland, Norway, Switzerland and the countries of the European Union, may dispense with a Consular visa to enter Costa Rica.
 The period of 90 calendar days must be counted from the day you intend to enter Costa Rica.